 The pressure distributions on the arch barrel at two different stages during EP1 are indicated in Figure 10.
 This shows the distribution of pressure immediately after backfilling and again after completion of the cyclic loading phase.
-It is evident that the pressure distribution is not symmetrical, which may in part be due to placement of graded fill material around the individual pressure cells, as well as due to the confined working conditions within the test chamber itself.
-The upper curve in Figure 10 illustrates the effects of cyclic loading on the pres-
+It is evident that the pressure distribution is not symmetrical, which may in part be due to the placement of graded fill material around the individual PCs, as well as due to the confined working conditions within the test chamber itself.
+The upper curve in Figure 10 illustrates the effects of cyclic loading on the pressure distribution on the arch barrel, showing that the pressures have increased following the cyclic loading phase.

-FIG. 8: Load deformation plots for bridges EP0, EP1 and EP2: (a) whole test response; (b) initial response sure distribution on the arch barrel, showing that the pressures have increased following the cyclic loading phase.
+Figure 8.
+Load deformation plots for bridges EPO, EP1 and EP2: (a) whole test response, (b) initial response